 If you’ve forgotten to consider load time in your web design, you’ve forgotten a critical element of a user-friendly site.

 Unfortunately, many websites are getting slower rather than faster.
-That’s especially true of retail sites, as Amy Gesenhues points out in her Marketing Land post, Top Retail Websites Not Getting Faster: Average Web Page Load Time Is 7.25 Seconds [Report].
+In the past, that has been especially true of retail sites, as Amy Gesenhues pointed out in her Marketing Land post, Top Retail Websites Not Getting Faster: Average Web Page Load Time Is 7.25 Seconds [Report].

 What that means is that if you design a website that loads quickly, you’re probably giving your client an advantage over the competition.
 Who doesn’t want that for their clients?

-We’re so tempted to spice things up with video, flash, and other multi-media that we forget than most web users are in a rush.
+We’re so tempted to spice things up with video and other multi-media that we forget that most web users are in a rush.
 A slow-loading home page video is probably not the best way to create a user-friendly website that draws readers in.
 So, stop and think about load time before you add another multi-media element.

 Key #4: Mobile Friendly

-Another important key to usability is how your website appears on mobile devices.
+In my opinion, the key to usability is how your website appears on mobile devices.
 A user-friendly website is a mobile-friendly website.
-Every new website should have a mobile version,
+Every website should have a site that appeals to mobile users.

-You’ve probably read a lot about responsive design lately.
+There’s no doubt that you’ve read a lot about responsive design.
 We’ve even covered it here on Vandelay Design blog in the post, How to Turn Any Site Into a Responsive Site.
-Mobile friendly website design can be accomplished through responsive or adaptive design.
+Mobile-friendly website design can be accomplished through responsive or adaptive design.

 Other Usability Resources